Parents should talk to children about school shootings

 Some children may glorify a school shooting by saying it was "cool."
 We need to emphasize that violence is an unacceptable way to settle issues or solve problems.
 We need to stress with children and teens that violence does not work.

 For all ages, emphasize that the majority of children are safe at school.
-See What if the next shooting is at my school? for more tips.

 Remember that children who are distressed may act in ways that aren't clearly connected to the event.
 They may mope, be irritable or be aggressive.
 As a parent, be available over time.
 For some kids, these feelings won't heal right away.
 See My friend died and I didn't get to say goodbye for a list of physical and emotional signs of grief and tips for coping.